iamYPD/todo_list/cookbooks/yum/README.md

 - `baseurl` -  Must be a URL to the directory where the yum repository's 'repodata' directory lives.
 Can be an http://, ftp:// or file:// URL.
 You can specify multiple URLs in one baseurl statement.
 - `cost` - relative cost of accessing this repository.
 Useful for weighing one repo's packages as greater/less than any other. defaults to 1000
 - `clean_metadata` - Run "yum clean metadata <reponame>" during repository creation. defaults to true.
-- `description` - Maps to the 'name' parameter in a repository .conf.
+- `descriptioin` - Maps to the 'name' parameter in a repository .conf.
 Descriptive name for the repository channel.
 This directive must be specified.
 - `enabled` - Either `true` or `false`.
 This tells yum whether or not use this repository.
 - `enablegroups` -  Either `true` or `false`.
 Determines whether yum will allow the use of package groups for this repository.
 Default is `true` (package groups are allowed).
 - `exclude` - List of packages to exclude from updates or installs.
 This should be a space separated list in a single string.
 Shell globs using wildcards (eg. * and ?) are allowed.